derrick-code11/Realm-Of-Steel/README.md

 ## Introduction

-Realm Of Steel is a Samurai themed 2D fighting game developed using JavaScript and HTML5 Canvas.
+Realm Of Steel is a Samurai-themed 2D fighting game developed using JavaScript and HTML5 Canvas.

 ## Technologies Used